-You ask whether cities or homeowners and businesses are responsible for locating sewer laterals.
-This question arises because, although the vast majority of cities (and sewer districts) are willing to locate sewer laterals, there has been a handful that refused in the past.
-Cities in the latter category claimed that it is the responsibility of the homeowners and businesses to locate the laterals because they have legal title to the laterals.
-This memorandum updates and confirms our May 1, 1998 memorandum to Jack Dent, Pipeline Safety Chief, Public Utility Commission of Oregon.
+You have asked whether cities, on the one hand, or homeowners and businesses, on the other, are responsible for locating sewer laterals.
+You have told me that the question arises because, although the vast majority of cities (and sewer districts) are willing to locate sewer laterals, there are a handful that are refusing.
+Cities in the latter category claim that it is the responsibility of the homeowners and businesses to locate the laterals because they have legal title to the laterals.